angel-example/gallery/README.md

 # gallery
-An art gallery SPA implemented with Angel and Angular2.
+An art gallery SPA implemented with Angel.

 To start the server, run these two commands in parallel: